gurnav/DockerExam/README.txt

 Then install the environment:
 	docker-compose up -d

-Now the webserver is running see the home page at:
+Now the webserver is running see the home page at*:
 	YourIPAddress:8080

-The phpmyadmin should be at:
+The phpmyadmin should be at*:
 	YourIPAddress:8081

 The file directory of the server is:
-	src/
+	DockerExam/src/

+* For MAC the IPAddress is localhost.